Matt-Wild/faithful/README.md

 # Changelog

+- v1.0.14 Alternate Item Pickup Descriptions
+  - Added alternate item pickup descriptions for item adjustments that cause the original descriptions to be inaccurate.
 - v1.0.13 Hastening Greave and Cauterizing Greave Customisation
   - The Hastening Greave and Cauterizing Greave items can now be customised in the config.
 - v1.0.12 Item Placements